stellar/soroban-quest--pioneer/README.md

 - The [Cargo][cargo] package manager for Rust crates
 - The `wasm32-unknown-unknown` target for compiling your contracts

-You have enough pre-installed to write, debug, test, build, and deploy Soroban smart contracts from right within this Gitpod workspace.
+You have enough pre-installed to write, debug, test, build, and deploy Stellar smart contracts from right within this Gitpod workspace.
 We even have an example contract ready for you to look through in the `quests/0-hello-world/` directory.

-## Soroban CLI
+## Stellar CLI

-Your workspace includes the Soroban CLI, as well.
-The Soroban CLI is an essential tool to interact with Soroban's JSON-RPC servers and execute smart contracts on the network.
-You can always find the latest about the [Soroban CLI here][soroban-cli]!
+Your workspace includes the Stellar CLI, as well.
+The Stellar CLI is an essential tool to interact with Stellar's JSON-RPC servers and execute smart contracts on the network.
+You can always find the latest about the [Stellar CLI here][stellar-cli]!

 ## Testnet